elake/dtdm/README.md

 Swapping between "codeql database analyze" and "codeql query run" can also help when this happens.

 ## Virtual Machine
-We are working on getting a virtual machine uploaded that has everything preinstalled to make things easier.
+This virtual machine has everyting preinstalled on Ubuntu including the test repositories, to help make it easier to reproduce our results: https://drive.google.com/drive/folders/1yc0bXcycevIa26jvV8BEbI0n93Pla-8T?usp=sharing
-When it is finished, it will be found at the following link: https://drive.google.com/drive/folders/1yc0bXcycevIa26jvV8BEbI0n93Pla-8T?usp=sharing

 ## Credit